Exercise

 (2x - 1) (x - 2) = 0

-∴ x = $\frac{1}{2}$ or x = 2
+∴ x = \frac{1}{2} or x = 2

-∴ The zeroes of 2x2— 5x + 2 are and 2.
+∴ The zeroes of 2x2— 5x + 2 are

 Sol :